Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 - Size (S, M),
 - Color (Green, Red)

 The *BigCommerce driver* of *Actindo* creates only the variants "t-shirt-s-red" and "t-shirt-m-green" only, but the *BigCommerce* shopfront presents all potential options and value pairings.
 This includes products such as t-shirt-s-green (S, green), which do not exist.
-These product variants are not only visible to the customers, but they can also order these products that do not exist.
+These product variants are not only visible to the customers, but they can also order these non-existing products.

-**To do**: You must manage this issue by the shopfront itself.
+**To do**:
-You can access via /v3/catalog/products/{productId}/variants all variants the driver has created and only the ones the driver created.
+You must manage this issue by the shopfront itself. in *BigCommerce*, you can access via the **/v3/catalog/products/{productId}/variants** API path all variants the driver has created.

 ## Import of offers

-The following particularities are relevant when you import the products in *BigCommerce* to the offers in the *Omni-Channel* module.
+The following particularities are relevant when you import *BigCommerce* products to the offers in the *Omni-Channel* module.

 ### Shared variant options